enriqueorozc/Detection_Bot/README.md

 ![Device Working](LED_Strip.jpg)

-This is how the device looks when it's in action, in the picture above there were three of my friend online!
+This is how the device looks when it's in action, in the picture above there were three of my friends online, including me!

 ![Case](Case.jpg)